kb19900709/resume/readme.md

     - Postman

 # Major Experiences
+**Senior Software Engineer** at **[Innova Solutions](https://www.innovasolutions.com)** 02/2022 to present
+- Transfered to the other team, and which works with daily Scrum
+- Most of the responsibilities and required skills are the same as previous team, however, here we use python to build up microservices and run them on AWS

-**Senior Java Engineer** at **[Innova Solutions](https://www.innovasolutions.com)** 01/2021 to present
+**Senior Java Engineer** at **[Innova Solutions](https://www.innovasolutions.com)** 01/2021 to 02/2022
-- Use Kanban Board for visualization of workflow
+- Used Kanban Board for visualization of workflow
-- Add features based on [JIRA](https://www.atlassian.com/software/jira) tickets as well as optimize system preformance from frontend(Angular) to backend(Java)
+- Added features based on [JIRA](https://www.atlassian.com/software/jira) tickets as well as optimize system preformance from frontend(Angular) to backend(Java)
-- Guide and share experiences to the junior engineers in my team, help them to grow as soon as possible.
+- Mentored and shared experiences to the junior engineers in my team, help them to grow as soon as possible
-- Work with people from different countries
+- Worked with people from different countries
-- interviewer
+- Interviewer

 **Java Engineer** at **[Genesis Gaming](http://www.genesis-games.com)** 06/2018 to 12/2020
 - Worked in a small Agile team environment with daily Scrum